-Issue 63 Pattern
+Issue 63 Pattern (digital only)

 “WE LIVE IN A UNIVERSE OF PATTERNS:” so begins Ian Stewart’s book Nature's Numbers, a field trip that takes the reader on a sightseeing tour of the universe.
 The ability to recognise and therefore predict patterns is one of the things that makes us human, and pattern making is intrinsically linked to human intelligence.
 Patterns are found everywhere, from cell structure and pine cones to the stripes on the back of a tiger.
 The study of pattern helps us link mathematics and music to visual art and, metaphorically, ignites fireworks in the brain.

 Pattern is evident in all cultures, as Ron Eglash discovered while studying fractal structures in indigenous African architecture.
 He then stumbled across four-fold symmetry while searching for fractals in Native American weaving.
 The desire to order the world around us with pattern is instinctive, it enables to make sense of, and control, our surroundings.
 The astonishing painted interiors photographed by Deidi von Schaewen in Mauritania demonstrates this.
 As does the work of Yoyoi Kasama, an artist and cult figure in her native Japan.
 Kasama’s work makes concrete her insatiable need to repeat and repeat elements to manage her universe.